Social media polarization during conflict: Insights from an ideological stance dataset on Israel-Palestine Reddit comments: Abstract

 \section{Abstract}

-In politically sensitive scenarios like wars, social media serves as a platform for polarized discourse and expressions of strong ideological stances.
+{In politically sensitive scenarios such as wars, social media often becomes a platform for polarized discourse and expressions of strong ideological stances.
 While prior studies have explored ideological stance detection in general contexts, limited attention has been given to conflict-specific settings.
-This study addresses this gap by analyzing 9,969 Reddit comments related to the Israel-Palestine conflict, collected between October 2023 and August 2024.
-The comments were categorized into three stance classes: Pro-Israel, Pro-Palestine, and Neutral.
-Various approaches, including machine learning, pre-trained language models, neural networks, and prompt engineering strategies for open source large language models (LLMs), were employed to classify these stances.
-Performance was assessed using metrics such as accuracy, precision, recall, and F1-score.
-Among the tested methods, the Scoring and Reflective Re-read prompt in Mixtral 8x7B demonstrated the highest performance across all metrics.
-This study provides comparative insights into the effectiveness of different models for detecting ideological stances in highly polarized social media contexts.
-The dataset used in this research is publicly available for further exploration and validation.
+This study addresses this gap by analyzing 9,969 Reddit comments related to the Israel–Palestine conflict collected between October 2023 and August 2024.
+The comments were manually annotated into three stance classes—Pro-Israel, Pro-Palestine, and Neutral—with high inter-annotator agreement (Fleiss' Kappa = 0.93).
+We conduct a comprehensive comparative evaluation of neural networks, pre-trained language models, and large language models (LLMs), along with multiple prompt engineering strategies and an LLM majority voting ensemble.
+Model performance is assessed using accuracy, precision, recall, and F1-score.
+Among the tested approaches, the Scoring and Reflective Re-read prompting strategy applied to Mixtral 8x7B achieves the best overall performance across evaluation metrics.
+Beyond model performance, the findings provide empirical insights into how ideological polarization manifests in online discourse surrounding the Israel–Palestine conflict, offering a computational perspective on the distribution of Pro-Israel, Pro-Palestine, and Neutral narratives.
+The dataset used in this study is publicly available to support further research on ideological stance detection in politically sensitive contexts.}